 What is the GED cost in Kentucky?

-In Kentucky, GED testing at a test center costs $120 for the complete GED battery or $30 per individual subtest.
-The online proctored GED exam will set you back $144 for the entire battery or $36 for each subtest.
-Add to that as well the cost of four GED Ready tests ($28).
+In Kentucky, GED testing at a test center costs $144 for the complete GED battery or $36 per individual subtest.
+The online GED exam will set you back $144 for the entire battery or $36 for each subtest as well.
+Add to that as well the cost of four GED Ready tests ($28), a prerequisite for online GED testing.
 Onsego’s My Advantage students get 4 GED Ready tests for free.

 You can register and pay for one (or more) of the four subtests at a time.
 To schedule your tests, you need to set up an account on the website GED.com.